Shipments with special packaging

 The terrain is composed of stony, alluvial, siliceous soils, with little salt, loose and permeable.

 Wine D.O.
-Borja field
+Campo de Borja

-Side.
-Campo de Borja treasures among its wines authentic jewels in which the “Garnacha” variety reaches all its splendor.
+The Campo de Borja treasures among its wines authentic jewels in which the “Garnacha” variety reaches all its splendor.
 Monovarietal red wines that are enjoying wide prestige throughout the world for their very defined personality, quality and complexity that make them unique in the world.

 Wine D.O.
 Somontano